-ARTICLE 6: DEDUCTION OF UNION DUES
+ARTICLE 6 CHECKOFF OF UNION DUES

-The Employer agrees to deduct from the pay of each employee any monthly dues or assessments levied, in accordance with the Union By-Laws and owing to the Union.
-Deductions shall be made from the payroll of each month and shall be forwarded to the Secretary-Treasurer of the Union not later than the 10th day of the month following, accompanied by a list of all employees from whose wages the deductions have been made.
+The Employer agrees to deduct from the pay of each employee employed by the Employer any monthly dues or assessments levied, in accordance with the Union By-Laws and owing to the Union.
+Deductions shall be made from the payroll of each month and shall be forwarded to the Secretary-Treasurer of the Union not later than the tenth (10th) day of the month following, accompanied by a list of all employees from whose wages the deductions have been made.